NEW ENGLAND PATRIOTS (4-3) at ST. LOUIS RAMS (3-4)

-Daniel Fellsplayed for the Rams from 2008-10.
+- Patriots TE Daniel Fells played for the Rams from 2008-10.
 During his time in St. Louis, Fells played in 42 games and made 11 starts.

-Trevor Scottplayed with Rams T Joe Barksdale in Oakland in 2011.
+- Patriots DE Trevor Scott played with Rams T Joe Barksdale in Oakland in 2011.

 - Patriots OL Matt Tennant and Rams LB Jo-Lonn Dunbar played together in New Orleans from 2010-11.

 - Rams LB Mario Haggan played in Denver with Patriots LB Niko Koutouvides (2008), Patriots WR Brandon Lloyd (2009-10) and Patriots TE Daniel Fells (2011).

 - Patriots WR Brandon Lloyd teamed up with LB Rocky McIntosh in Washington from 2006-07.